top of page

 20 pack-year or more smoking history

-Current smoker or have quit within smoking within the last 15 years
+Current smoker or have quit smoking within the last 15 years

 In 2022, over 13 million Americans qualified for lung cancer screening.
 Are you one of them?